sethkor/s3kor/README.md

 For optimal throughput consider using a S3 VPC Gateway endpoint if you are executing s3kor from within an AWS VPC.

 And remember the performance of the source storage device is important, you don't want to choke it reading lots of data at once.
 Use an optimized iops device or SAN.

+***WARNING*** For S3 to S3 copy this is limited for now to objects upto 5GB in size.
+Anything bigger than this shall just be skipped.
+A fix for this is WIP.

 ### ACL
 Sets the ACL for the object when the command is performed.
 If you use this parameter you must have the "s3:PutObjectAcl" permission included in the list of actions for your IAM policy.
 Only accepts values of `private`, `public-read`, `public-read-write`, `authenticated-read`, `aws-exec-read`, `bucket-owner-read`, `bucket-owner-full-control` and `log-delivery-write`